panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 ## 5. Summary

+When thinking about performance tweaks, recall the [statement](https://wiki.c2.com/?ProfileBeforeOptimizing):

+> Profile before optimizing

 Any optimization adds complexity.
 Any optimization added too early is a risk because the optimized code may change many times.

-When thinking about performance tweaks, I always recall the [statement](https://wiki.c2.com/?ProfileBeforeOptimizing):

-> Profile before optimizing

-These considerations apply to the usage of `useCallback()` hook.
-Its appropriate use case is to memoize the callback functions that are supplied to memoized child components.
+These considerations apply to `useCallback()` hook too.
+Its appropriate use case is to memoize the callback functions that are supplied to memoized *heavy* child components.

-Either way, even if your situation fits, profile and then decide to apply `useCallback()`.

-*What use cases of `useCallback()` do you know?*
+Either way:

+* profile
+* quantify the increased performance (e.g. `150ms` vs `50ms` render speed increase)

+Then ask yourself: does the increased performance, compared to increased complexity, worth using `useCallback()`?

+*Do you know use cases that worth using `useCallback()`?
+Please share your experience in a comment below.*